-Receivables due in more than one year amounting to 91,040 k€ at 31st December 2024 (7,263 k€ in 2023) increased by 83,777 k€ and were made up of receivables held over local authorities in connection with, on the one hand, the replacement of Hg/HP lamps (for which the project was completed in 2019) and, on the other, following the Walloon Government EP1 Decree providing for the replacement of all municipal public lighting with LEDs over a ten-year period.
-This section also includes an amount of 83,984 k€ corresponding to the parts of the subsidies to be received from the Walloon Region, either as part of the Walloon Recovery Plan (WRP) or as part of the RE-Power EU (through the European Union).
+Receivables due in more than one year, for which the balance was 91,040 k€ at 31st December 2024 (7,263 k€ in 2023), included receivables held over local authorities, on the one hand for the replacement of Hg/HP lamps (for which the project was completed in 2019) and, on the other, following the Walloon Government Degree EP1 providing for the replacement over a period of ten years, from 2020 to 2029 inclusive, of all municipal public lighting lamps by LEDs.
+This section also includes an amount of 83,984 k€ corresponding to the parts of the subsidies to be received from the Walloon Region, either as part of the Walloon Recovery Plan (WRP) or as part of the REPower EU (through the European Union).
 Indeed, end of 2024, ORES Assets received 44,494 k€ from an overall budget of 146,858 k€.
-The balance to be received amount to 102,364 k€, 83,984 k€ in the long term and 18,380 k€ in the short term (see note in the section 'Other receivables' hereunder).
+The balance to be received amounts to 102,364 k€, 83,984 k€ in the long term and 18,380 k€ in the short term (see note in the section 'Other receivables' hereunder).
 This distribution between the long and the short term is an estimate based on a projection of the subsidized investments to be made in future years.